 1. Create a sorting system.

-The obvious way to sort your newspapers or magazines is by year, but if you have specific interests (elections, disasters, cultural events), these categories will certainly work as a system, as well.
+The obvious way to sort your newspapers or magazines is by year, but if you have specific interests (elections, disasters, cultural events), these categories will work as a system, as well.

 2. Don’t display the original.